qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ## Maps
 ### Overview
 The Geomap chart is a map of a country, continent, or a region, with colors and values assigned to specific regions and addresses.
-Values are displayed as bubbles, dots or colors with the option of hover text for data points.
+Values are displayed as bubbles, dots, or colors with the option of hover text for data points.

 ### When to Use It
 Bubble Maps show aggregated values in locations with each bubble area proportional to the value being represented.
 These are best suited for comparing proportions over geographic regions.

 Dot Maps show no aggregated values and just data locations.
 These are best for detecting spatial patterns or the distribution of data over a geographical region, by placing equally sized points over a geographical region.

-Choropleth maps are used to display geographical divide geographical areas or regions that are coloured, shaded or patterned in relation to the aggregated values.
+Choropleth maps are used to visualize geographical divides of areas or regions, colored, shaded or patterned in relation to the aggregated values. aggregated values.
+These are best for visualizing how a measurement varies across a geographic area or to show the level of variability within a region.
-¡

 #### Use Cases
-* Bubble and Choropleth maps: To show the amount of sales clustered on different locations based on demographics.
+* Bubble and Choropleth maps: To show the number of sales clustered on different locations based on demographics.
 * Dot maps: To show the distribution of data per location.

 ### How to Use It